percona/pmm-doc/docs/get-started/roles-and-permissions/lbac.md

 ## Predefined vs Custom labels

 PMM supports predefined as well as custom labels.
-PMM always assigns predefined labels.
-When an object (Node, Service, or Agent) is created, a user can set initial values.
-Predefined labels are automatically assigned and updated by PMM.
+PMM automatically assigns predefined labels.
+You can also set predefined labels when an object (Node, Service, or Agent) is created.
 Custom labels are assigned and updated only by a user.

 **Examples**